AdobeDocs/commerce-webapi/src/pages/index.md

 ## Discover

-Use these sections to learn about how to develop PHP extensions.
+Use these sections to learn about how to use our web APIs to integrate with third-party software and build headless applications.

 <DiscoverBlock slots="heading, link, text"/>